wearegaspardbruno/squarespace-maps/README.md

 ### Pre-Setup
 1. Create a event list page and make sure it is not linked (for this example, the url slug will be '/stores')
 2. Create an event for each location you want to show on the map
-3. Make sure you put the address of the event on the **Location** tab *insert screenshot of location tab*
+3. Make sure you put the address of the event on the **Location** tab
 4. On the page you want the map to appear, add a new component type **Code** and add the following markup: `<div id="yourDivSelector"></div>`